sjbennett123/polarlarp/content/past_writeups/202210/dont_talk_to_strangers/_index.md

 title: "Don't Talk to Strangers"
 Layout: module
 date: 2022-11-10T10:33:21-05:00
+draft: false
+weight: 3
+day: friday

 author: Chris Colland
 reviewer: Scott Bennett
-draft: false
-weight: 3
 description: "A Will-O-Wisp is floating around town gathering people’s attention to take them on a journey they will not soon forget…"
 synopsis:   >
   A seemingly rogue Will-O-Wisp is wandering around town after players start settling in for the night after dealing with The Changed Ones.
 This Will-O-Wisp has an agenda unlike most Will-O-Wisps floating around the lands at night.
 The Will-O-Wisp has a magical tree it calls home with its fellow Wisps, but Hessol Korag the Vampire has threatened to destroy this tree with a Cold Iron Axe if the Wisps do not do its bidding.